localdevices/ODMax/README.md

 ```
 That's it, you are good to go.

+### Installation of exiftool for metadata extraction

+Especially for photogrammetry or 360 streetview applications, it is essential to have time stamps and geographical
+coordinates embedded in the extracted stills.
+ODMax automatically extracts such information from 360-video files if
+these are recorded by the device used.
+In order to do this, ODMax requires ``exiftool`` to be installed and available on
+the path.
+To install ``exiftool`` in Windows, please follow the download and installation instructions for Windows on
+https://exiftool.org/install.html.
+For Linux, you can also follow the download and installation instructions, or simply
+acquire a stable version from the package manager of your installed distribution.

 Using ODMax
 -----------
 To use **ODMax**, go to a command line and type